 Conclusion

 Liabilities are important for business.
-While you owe other business money, you are also using it to fund operational processes and business development.
+While you owe other businesses money, you are also using it to fund operational processes and business development.
 However, it is also important to manage and pay your liabilities on time.
-Otherwise, your business may come into losses, or the worst case, bankruptcy.
+Otherwise, your business may come into losses or, or the worst case, bankruptcy.
 This is why your company should consider using the best accounting software to assist you in managing liability.